OfficeDev/office-ui-fabric-core/src/components/PeoplePicker/PeoplePicker.md

 5. Replace the sample HTML content with your content.

 ## Dependencies
 This component uses Persona and PersonaCard to display people and Label for the Members List variant.
+It also uses a Spinner when searching for results.